MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/assign-skype-for-business-and-microsoft-teams-licenses.md

 - **Using on-premises PSTN connectivity for hybrid users?** If so, you only need to assign a **Phone System** license.
 You should **NOT** assign a Calling Plan.

-- **Latencia después de asignar licencias**: debido a la latencia entre Microsoft 365 u Office 365 y Skype empresarial online, puede que un usuario tarde hasta 24 horas en asignar un plan de llamadas después de asignar una licencia.
-Si, después de 24 horas, el usuario no tiene asignado un plan de llamadas, [póngase en contacto con el soporte técnico para productos para empresas: ayuda para administradores](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b).
+- **Latencia** después de asignar licencias: Debido a la latencia entre Microsoft 365 u Office 365 y Skype Empresarial Online, es posible que un plan de llamadas tarde hasta 24 horas en asignarse a un usuario después de asignar una licencia.
+Si después de 24 horas el usuario no tiene asignado un plan de llamadas, póngase en contacto con el soporte técnico para productos [empresariales: ayuda para administradores.](https://support.office.com/article/32a17ca7-6fa0-4870-8a8d-e25ba4ccfd4b)

 - **Error messages**: You will get an error message if you haven't purchased the correct number of licenses.
 If you need to buy more Calling Plan licenses, choose **Buy more**.

 - **Next steps**: After you assign Calling Plan licenses to your users, you will need to get your phone numbers for your organization, and then assign those numbers to the people in your organization.
 For step-by-step instructions, see [Set up Calling Plans](/microsoftteams/set-up-calling-plans).

-### <a name="how-to-assign-a-phone-system-and-calling-plan-license-to-one-user"></a>Cómo asignar un sistema telefónico y una licencia de plan de llamadas a un usuario
+### <a name="how-to-assign-a-phone-system-and-calling-plan-license-to-one-user"></a>Cómo asignar una licencia de sistema telefónico y plan de llamadas a un usuario

-Los pasos son los mismos que asignar una licencia de Microsoft 365 o de Office 365.
-Consulte [asignar o quitar licencias de Microsoft 365 para empresas](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc).
+Los pasos son los mismos que se indican para asignar una licencia de Microsoft 365 u Office 365.
+Vea [Asignar o quitar licencias de Microsoft 365 para empresas.](https://support.office.com/article/997596b5-4173-4627-b915-36abac6786dc)

 ### <a name="how-to-assign-phone-system-and-calling-plan-licenses-in-bulk"></a>Cómo asignar licencias de Sistema telefónico y Plan de llamadas de forma masiva